You’re an up-and-coming brand that just started working with a food distributor to get your product into more retail locations.

 Meeting Retail Delivery Requirements

 Since food distributors work with hundreds even thousands of brands, your product can be quickly replaced on a shipment ensuring that the distributor does not leave a retailer with out-of-stocks.
-This will keep the food distributor from paying the price for a missing delivery.
+This will keep the food distributor from paying the price for missing delivery.

 However, your organization will still receive the retailer’s penalties.
 Late deliveries can add up to fines, fees, and strained retail relationships.